MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-rosettanet/step-1-creating-the-fabrikam-home-organization.md

 manager: "anneta"
 ---
 # Step 1: Creating the Fabrikam Home Organization
-In this step, you use the [!INCLUDE[btsCoName](../../includes/btsconame-md.md)]® [!INCLUDE[BTARN_CurrentVersion_FirstRef](../../includes/btarn-currentversion-firstref-md.md)] Management Console to create the Fabrikam home organization.
+In this step, you use the Microsoft® [!INCLUDE[BTARN_CurrentVersion_FirstRef](../../includes/btarn-currentversion-firstref-md.md)] Management Console to create the Fabrikam home organization.

 ### To start the BTARN Management Console